Przyłęk, Lower Silesian Voivodeship

-Przyłęk is a village in the administrative district of Gmina Bardo, within Ząbkowice Śląskie County, Lower Silesian Voivodeship, in south-western Poland.
+Przyłęk is a village in the administrative district of Gmina Bardo, within Ząbkowice County, Lower Silesian Voivodeship, in south-western Poland.

 History

 Town rights were granted before 1241 and revoked in 1284.
 Later on, it was a church possession, divided between the Collegiate Church of the Holy Cross and St. Bartholomew in Wrocław and the Cistercian abbey in Kamieniec Ząbkowicki.
 In 1842, it had a population of 954.